 One of its most unique design features is a pedestrian walkway running above the roadway giving incredible views out over the Hudson Bay, The Statue of Liberty, Brooklyn, the East River, and the Manhatten Skyline!
 It is easily one of the best walking routes in the whole city and a hugely under-exposed activity.
 Our guide to Walking Brooklyn Bridge gives you al the info you need to know to hike over this stunning piece of New York history and get some of the BEST views anywhere in the City!

 This really is an attraction not to be missed out of your New York Itinerary and one that is essentially FREE!

-Brooklyn Bridge is the oldest crossings of the East River between Brooklyn and Manhattan.
-Dating right back to 1883!
-Making this a real historical icon and older than even the Statue of Liberty!
+Brooklyn Bridge is the oldest crossing of the East River between Brooklyn and Manhattan.
+Dating right back to 1883, making this a real historical icon and older than even the Statue of Liberty!
 It must have been an incredible site back then way before the City started growing upwards.